ruromero/ONguard/README.md

 ## Running the application

-### Required parameters

-The NVD database has a rate limit that is more permissive when using an api Key.
-You can get one by filling in [this form](https://nvd.nist.gov/developers/request-an-api-key)

-Once you apply and receive it you can configure it with the following configuration parameter: `api.nvd.key=<your_api_key>`

 ### Running the application locally

 The application depends on Redis and uses the JSON capability.
 You can either connect to an existing instance or use the `TestContainers` framework to spin up one for you.